 On July 30 WIDE-LP went off the air and our tower of pipe sections was transferred to the site where Madison Christian LPFM Radio (the station partner which had been doing business as SoulWIDE) was setting up their new station, WALK-LP.
 They went on the air there on 8/11/15.
 On 8/27/15 the FCC approved the relocation of WIDE-LP to Orchard Drive in the Midvale Heights Neighborhood in west Madison.
 Because of the planned height for our broadcast antenna there the FCC required us to reduce our effective radiated power to 40 watts.
 On 8/30/15 Health Writers elected a new board of LPFM supporters and began preparing to operate WIDE-LP 24/7 at the new location starting in October.
 Antenna installation was completed on 10/6 and broadcasting commenced on 10/10/15.
 A map of our projected range after relocation is available here.

 On Nov.
 13, 2016 we held the final meeting of Madison Mainstream Radio (MMR) as the the umbrella organization for Madison Nonprofit LPFM Radio (CityWIDE) and Madison Christian LPFM Radio (SoulWIDE).
 At that meeting MMR was turned over to us to serve as sole owner and license holder for WIDE-LP.
 The meeting minutes are available here.
-Those and subsequent MMR meeting minutes are linked to from The New Madison Mainstream Radio page.
+Those and subsequent MMR meeting minutes are linked to from the new Madison Mainstream Radio page.
 Since transfer of ownership from Health Writers to MMR required FCC approval, we agreed to keep Health Writers in existence until our application for transfer of ownership was granted, and then to dissolve Health Writers.
 Eric applied to the FCC for the transfer of ownership on 2/17/17, and the FCC granted the transfer on 4/5/17, subject to our submission of documentation of consumation of ownership transfer within 90 days.

 At the beginning of 2017 we adopted a new slogan for our website, replacing "Neighbor Radio" with "Progressive Voices on the Air."
 We stopped using the name CityWIDE Radio and dropped the citywidelpfm.org domain.
 On May 1, with only a few hundred dollars left in the MMR account, we began our first fund drive for the station.
 Since then, avoiding any on-air pledge drive, we have been able to raise enough money from the community associaton in the neighborhood where the station is located, several other organizations, and a number of individuals to keep the station solvent.